workfloworchestrator/example-orchestrator/README.md

 http://localhost:3000/
 ```

-To access the old v1 `orchestrator-ui`, point your browser to:
+To access the old v1 `orchestrator-gui`, point your browser to:

 ```
 http://localhost:4000/